Born, Long Island, New York.

 November; trip to the Hamptons.
 Conceived, curated and promoted exhibition, Raymond Hendler: Iconography at Gallery Rood.

-Thanksgiving dinner at Mary Rood Hendler's gallery/living space with Mary, Patrick, painter, Jean Cohen; art consultant, Ed DiGuardia and Bertram Seides, architect and president of the Ketcham Inn Foundation.
+Thanksgiving dinner at Mary Rood Hendler's gallery/living space with Mary, Patrick, painter (and first wife of Alex Katz), Jean Cohen; art consultant, Ed DiGuardia and Bertram Seides, architect and president of the Ketcham Inn Foundation.

 Launched campaign to spread awareness of Raymond Hendler to curators at museums in New York, Philadelphia, Minneapolis and Paris (locations where he lived and worked).